Vrajp610/coda-to-bkms/README.md

    install_dependencies.bat
    ```

-This will automatically install all required dependencies for both the backend and UI.
+This will automatically install all required dependencies for both the Backend and Frontend.

 👋 Feel free to contribute!
 Reach out with any questions before diving in.